deepinv/deepinv/paper/paper.md

 # Summary

-`deepinv` is an open-source PyTorch-based library for imaging inverse problems.
+DeepInverse is an open-source PyTorch-based library for imaging inverse problems.
 The library covers all crucial steps in image reconstruction from the efficient implementation of forward operators (optics, MRI, tomography,...), to the definition and resolution of variational problems and the design and training of advanced neural network architectures.